projectcalico/calico/getting-started/kubernetes/flannel/migration-from-flannel.md

 ---
-title: Migrate a cluster from flannel networking to Calico networking
+title: Migrate a Kubernetes cluster from flannel/Canal to Calico
-description: Take advantage of the more flexible Calico IP address management by upgrading from flannel VXLAN to Calico VXLAN netowrking.
+description: Preserve your existing VXLAN networking in Calico, but take full advantage of advanced network policy and other networking options.
 ---

 ### Big picture

-Migrate an existing Kubernetes cluster with flannel VXLAN networking to Calico VXLAN networking.
+Migrate an existing Kubernetes cluster with flannel/Canal to {{site.prodname}} networking.

 ### Value

-Migrating from flannel networking to Calico networking lets you take advantage of Calico IP address management (IPAM) for more efficient and flexible managed of IP addresses.

-To see all options for using flannel with Calico (including using Calico network policy), see [Blog: Live Migration from Flannel to Calico](https://www.projectcalico.org/live-migration-from-flannel-to-calico/).
+If you are already using flannel for networking, it is easy to migrate to {{site.prodname}}'s native VXLAN networking.
+After migration, you can consider other {{site.prodname}} networking options like IP-in-IP or BGP peering.
+Either way, you automatically get {{site.prodname}} advanced network policy features.

 ### Concepts